oscar-bender-stone/honors-thesis/source/foundations.typ

 With this corollary, in combination to @equi_consistency, we can _definitively claim_ which statements are proven correctly in the realm of computatbility.
 This is key for the reliablity of the method presented in the remaining sections of this paper.
-It suffices to exmaine serial-consistency for this claim, so we will impose a _constructive proof_ of serial-consistency for theories at least as strong as $PA$.
+It suffices to examine serial-consistency for this claim, so we will impose a _constructive proof_ of serial-consistency for theories at least as strong as $PA$.
+Computationally, this corresponds to _correctly_ providing proofs of termination of lambda terms.